Toxic Relationship Patterns – Five Protective Neural Patterns & Role Scripts (1 of 4)

 In this script, one person openly seeks the other’s cooperation, and insists on specific actions that ‘must’ occur for them to stop getting upset or angry, to feel safe and loved in relation to the other.
 In contrast, the other person seemingly agrees to go along, at least at the start of the relationship.
 In time, however, when the latter perceives their efforts unnoticed, they feel increasingly unappreciated, and start to resist their partner’s demands, more often in hidden ways, i.e., forgetting, denying, withdrawing, etc., rather than openly saying so.

-For example, Partner A regards certain activities as all-important and increasingly ‘urgent,’ such as discussing an issue or doing some activity together, i.e., having more frequent sex or spending more time together, and seeks to engage Partner B’s participation.
-Meanwhile, Partner B, who seemed willing to go along with Partner A’s plan at the start of their relationship, increasingly, performs a juggling act in which they, on the one hand, resist complying with Partner A’s demands while also, on the other hand – with equal or greater intensity – seek to avoid upsetting or angering Partner A in any way.
+For example, Partner A regards certain activities as all-important and increasingly ‘urgent,’ such as discussing an issue or doing some activity together, and seeks to engage Partner B’s participation.
+Meanwhile, Partner B, who seemed willing to go along with Partner A’s plan at the start of their relationship, increasingly, performs a juggling act in which they, on the one hand, resist complying with Partner A’s demands while also, on the other hand – with equal or greater intensity – seek to do so in a way that avoids conflict, and lowers risk of upsetting or angering Partner A in any way.

 Though Partner B is well intentioned, their juggling act becomes the source of growing anger and frustration for Partner A, leaving them feeling alone, unsupported, and overall powerless to persuade their partner to change.
-Whereas Partner A has no problem expressing anger, and may regards their temper as one of their strengths, Partner B typically internalizes anger, and seeks to hide or deny feeling having angry feelings, from themselves as well from others; and even when Partner B occasionally explodes out of anger, they consider it rare or describe it as ‘frustration’ rather than anger.
+Whereas Partner A has no problem expressing anger, and may regard angry outbursts as a strength, for example, telling self that berating the other is the only way they get the attention they’re starving for; they risk escalating to violence and getting addicted to outbursts as main way of coping with problems.
+Meanwhile, Partner B typically internalizes anger, and may even hide or deny ever feeling upset or angry feelings — in fact they regard their ability to maneuver out of conflict a strength, and think their approach to stress is the way to go, perhaps even looking down at their partner “always” being angry.
+In most cases, Partner B occasionally explodes with anger (when they feel cornered or after stewing on resentment for so long), however, they don’t like doing so and tend to describe their outbursts as ‘frustration’ or ‘stress’ rather than anger.

 2. Blamer Versus Blamee Role Script – Expressed VS Internalized Disappointment